prameya/webdora-django-python/README.md

 Django is NOT included with `homebrew`.
 Therefore, we will use `pip` -- Python's package manager.

-> Depending on your setup, you might have multiple versions of `pip` installed.
-For example I have:
+Depending on your setup, you might have multiple versions of `pip` installed.
+I have:

 ```sh
 $ pip --version